bt0r/Remindub/README.md

 ![](images/capture.png)

-**This project is currently under development, please do not use it in production or at your own risks.**

 # Features
 * Allows you to choose notifications days (working days, every day...)
 * Shows different notification colors according to reviews delay